VISIT: Visualizing and Interpreting the Semantic Information Flow of Transformers: Modeling the Information Flow as a Flow-Graph

 As in most neural networks, information processing in an autoregressive LM can be viewed as a flow graph.
 The input is a single sentence (a sequence of tokens), the final output is the probability of the next word, with intermediate nodes and edges. \citet{geva-etal-2022-transformer, geva2021transformer} focused on information flow in and across the MLP blocks, while our analysis in \autoref{sec:Quantity Analysis} focused on the information flow in the attention block.
 In this section, we describe how to construct a readable and succinct graph for the full network, down to the level of individual neurons.
 Our graph is built on collected HS from a single forward pass: it uses single and small sets of HSs as nodes, while edges are the interactions between nodes during the forward pass.

 One option for constructing a flow graph is to follow the network's full computation graph.
 Common tools do this at the scale of matrices \cite{roeder_lutz_2017_6551590}, coarser than the neuronal scale we seek.
 They usually produce huge, almost unreadable, graphs that lack information on which values are passed between matrices and their effect.
 Similarly, if we were to connect all possible nodes (neurons and HSs) and edges (vector multiplications and summation), the graph would be unreadable, as there are thousands of neurons in each layer.
 Moreover, our analysis in \autoref{sec:Quantity Analysis} shows that many components are redundant and do not affect the model's intermediate processing.
-We therefore prune the graph to retain only the most relevant parts: by assigning scores to the edges at each computation step, like ranking the attention scores for the edges connected to each memory value, or the activation score for neurons in MLPs, we present only the edges with the highest scores at each level.
+Therefore, based on the hypothesis that the neurons with the strongest activations exert more significant influences on the output, we prune the graph to retain only the most relevant components: by assigning scores to the edges at each computation step, like ranking the attention scores for the edges connected to each memory value, or the activation score for neurons in MLPs, we present only the edges with the highest scores at each level.
 Nodes without any remaining edge are removed.
 The goal is to present only the main components that operate at each block.
 See \autoref{sec: Scoring the Nodes and Edges} for details.

 To present the semantic information flow, we assign each node with its most probable projected token and the ranking it gives to the model's final prediction, according to the logit lens.
 Each node is colored based on its ranking, thereby emphasizing the correlation between the node's meaning and the final prediction.
 Additionally, we utilize the width of the edges to reflect the scores used for pruning.